-- adverse results or delays in clinical trials; - inability to obtain additional funding; - any delay in submitting a BLA or an NDA for any product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that marketing application; - failure to successfully develop and commercialize product candidates; - changes in laws or regulations applicable to product candidates; - changes in the structure of healthcare payment systems; - inability to obtain adequate product supply for product candidates, or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products or technologies by our competitors;
+- adverse results or delays in clinical trials; - inability to obtain additional funding; - any delay in submitting a BLA or an NDA for any product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that marketing application; - failure to successfully develop and commercialize product candidates; - changes in laws or regulations applicable to product candidates; - changes in the structure of healthcare payment systems; - inability to obtain adequate product supply for product candidates, or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products or technologies by our competitors; - failure to meet or exceed product development or financial projections we provide to the public;

-- failure to meet or exceed product development or financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, collaborations, joint ventures or capital commitments by us or our competitors; - failure to maintain our collaboration and clinical trial agreements; - failure of 3D Medicines or Alphamab to perform their obligations under our collaboration and clinical trial agreements, or the actions of 3D Medicines or Alphamab or their other partners with respect to envafolimab in other indications or outside North America; - failure of Eucure and Biocytogen to perform their obligations under our collaborative development and commercialization agreement, or the actions of Eucure or Biocytogen or their other partners with respect to YH001 in other indications or outside North America, or within North America in combination with other Eucure product candidates; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - the results of our dispute with I-Mab; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - the impact of the COVID-19 pandemic on our business; - sales of our common stock by us or our stockholders in the future, in particular any sales by significant stockholders or our affiliates; and - trading volume of our common stock.
+- failure to meet or exceed the estimates and projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, collaborations, joint ventures or capital commitments by us or our competitors; - failure to maintain our collaboration and clinical trial agreements; - failure of 3D Medicines or Alphamab to perform their obligations under our collaboration and clinical trial agreements, or the actions of 3D Medicines or Alphamab or their other partners with respect to envafolimab in other indications or outside North America; - failure of Eucure and Biocytogen to perform their obligations under our collaborative development and commercialization agreement, or the actions of Eucure or Biocytogen or their other partners with respect to YH001 in other indications or outside North America, or within North America in combination with other Eucure product candidates; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - the results of our dispute with I-Mab; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - the impact of general political, health and economic conditions, including the COVID-19 pandemic, economic slowdowns, recessions, inflation, rising interest rates and tightening of credit markets on our business; - · sales of our common stock by us or our stockholders in the future, in particular any sales by significant stockholders or our affiliates; and - trading volume of our common stock.

 In addition, the stock market in general, and the Nasdaq Capital Market in particular, have experienced extreme price and volume fluctuations, and we have in the past experienced volatility that has been unrelated or disproportionate to our operating performance.
-From January 1, 2021 through April 29, 2022, the closing price of our common stock has ranged between \$2.01 and \$11.65 per share.
+From January 1, 2021 through August 5, 2022, the closing price of our common stock has ranged between \$1.30 and \$11.65 per share.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.